cortex-js/cortexjs.io/src/_pages/mathlive-guide-interacting.md

 stylistic attributes, can be changed on a mathfield, or a portion of a mathfield using `applyStyle()`.

-This style applies to the content of the formula and will be reflected in the Latex output.
+This style applies to the content of the formula and will be reflected in the LaTeX output.
 To change the appearance of the mathfield but not the content of the formula, see [Customizing](mathlive/guides/customizing/). {.notice--info}

 <code-playground layout="stack" class="m-lg w-full-lg">